libvips/libvips/README.md

 you wanted it to find.
 Add arguments to `meson setup` to change the build configuration.

-- Add flags like `-Dnsgif=false` to turn options on and off, see `meson_options.txt` for a list of all the build options libvips supports.
+- Add flags like `-Dnsgif=false` to turn libvips options on and off, see `meson_options.txt` for a list of all the build options libvips supports.

+- Add flags like `-Dmagick=disable` to turn libvips dependencies on and off, see `meson_options.txt` and the list below for a summary of all the libvips dependencies.

 - Meson will do a debug build by default.
 Add `--buildtype=release` for a release (optimised) build.